Garrett W. Hagedorn: Elective office

 Hagedorn served on the Midland Park Borough Council from 1951 to 1957.
 He was sworn in as mayor on January 5, 1958, and served in that position until 1967.

 From 1968 through 1973, Hagorden was one of five senators elected at-large from the 13th Legislative District, which covered all of Bergen County.

 In the wake of the 1964 Supreme Court decision Reynolds v.
 Sims, which required the creation of state legislature districts as equal in population as possible, the 1973 elections were the first with a 40-district map, in which Hagedorn became part of the 40th Legislative District.

 In the State Senate, Hagedorn was an advocate for efforts to address child abuse.
 Hagedorn sponsored legislation that created the New Jersey Department of Corrections and the New Jersey Department of Human Services from the Department of Institutions and Agencies.

+While in the State Senate, he served as Minority Leader during the Governorship of Brendan Byrne.

 He died of a heart attack on August 9, 1985, while on vacation in Belfast, Maine.

 In the November 1985 general election, Republican Henry McNamara was elected to serve the two years remaining on Hagedorn's term of office.